osmandagli/docs/Linux Commands.md

 ~~~~
 awk 'length($0) > 10' file.txt
 ~~~~
-Check for a specific text in any specific column.
+Check for a spesific text in any specific column.
 Code prints the $2^{nd}$ line if the word equals to "word"
 ~~~~
 awk '{if($1=="word") print $0; }' file.txt
 ~~~~